 All dogs shed, but some breeds shed more than others.
 If you’re not willing to deal with regular vacuuming and lint rolling, a beagle may not be the right pet for you.

-Making Your Apartment Beagle-Proof
+Ensure Your Apartment is Beagle-Proof

 For example, you can take them on several short walks throughout the day or invest in some fun dog toys that will keep them entertained.
 It’s also important to make sure they have plenty of mental stimulation.
 Games, obedience training, and puzzle toys are great ways to do this.